netlas-io/netlas-scripts/README.md

 **Additional arguments:**

 `-k/--key` - Your API key.
-The default is obtained from the OS-specific user config dir, but you can change it (input like "--key nEwKEy").
+The default is obtained from the OS-specific user config dir, but you can change it (input like `--key nEwKEy`).

 `-s/--services` - Path to file with services list.